dyanabutler/writing-samples/unpublished content/congresstiktokhearing.md

-For the first time in my life, I am seeing Congress, republicans and democrats coming together to fully unanimously agree on something, and it's over a dancing app, Tiktok.
+For the first time in my life, I am witnessing Congress, Republicans and Democrats, coming together to unanimously agree on something, and it's over a dancing app, TikTok.

-Congress is getting a lot of fire from it's American citizens after a court hearing with Tiktok CEO was broadcasted live on the app's streaming services.
-Members of congress are being scrutinized for their seemingly devoid lack of knowledge in the technology field, or just how simple at-home wifi works.
+Congress is facing backlash from American citizens after a court hearing with TikTok's CEO was broadcast live on the app's streaming services.
+Members of Congress are being scrutinized for their seemingly complete lack of knowledge in the technology field or understanding of basic home Wi-Fi.

-Tons of meme edits and capcut templates are showing up from the congressional hearing, even Chew is coming out and posting a thank you to their supporters.
-He made sure to highlight the 150 million Americans who use Tiktok as their primary source of social media, tips and tricks, and even as a news outlet.
+Numerous meme edits and CapCut templates have emerged from the congressional hearing, even prompting TikTok's CEO to post a thank you to their supporters.
+He highlighted the 150 million Americans who use TikTok as their primary source of social media, tips and tricks, and even news.

-Even well-known users like @ugolord, who makes the "Lawyer's Reaction" videos, with 6.5 million followers commented this on Chew's most recent Tiktok post.
+Well-known users like @ugolord, creator of the "Lawyer's Reaction" videos, with 6.5 million followers, commented on TikTok's CEO's most recent post

 ![img](https://i.imgur.com/4Ad0t2q.jpg)